shucwu/GettingAndCleaningData_CourseProject/README.md

 * tidydataset.txt: the resulting tidy dataset produced by run_analysis.R
 * CodeBook.md: describes the source data, the varaibles in the output tidy dataset (tidydataset.txt), and  transformations performed to the source data in order to produce the tidy dataset (run_analysis.R)

+## What does the script run_analysis.R do?

+It reads in the source data files and produce a tidy dataset

 ## How to run the script?

 To run the script run_analysis.R, you will need: